keithrbennett/life_game_viewer/README.md

 ===================

 This is a JRuby application that uses Java's Swing UI library to render generations of Conway's Game of Life.
+More information on the game is at http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.

 My intention in writing it was to provide a GUI player with which developers could view and test their implementations